Ayoush/commit-history-modifier/README.md

 # cOMMIT-HIStoRY-MoDifIEr
-TestIng SomE sub PROcess FOR ModIFYiNG COMmIT hIsTORY
+TestIng SomE sub PROcess FOR ModIFYiNG COMmIT hIsTOrY